Dog Behavior Guide

 For centuries, dogs have been bred to perform specific tasks.
 Research your dog’s breed at AKC or find a reputable breed-specific website.

 It is true that caring for a dog is similar to raising a toddler in terms of what they need from us such as food, supervision, potty training, playful interaction, affection, and teaching the difference between right and wrong.
-But dogs do not think the way humans do; they don’t get revenge on you for leaving them alone, and they don’t do things on purpose to make you mad.
+Most dogs have the intelligence of a 2-3 year old toddler, but dogs do not think the way humans do.

-Most of the human-like qualities we credit dogs with, are simply us projecting our feelings or thoughts on them (anthropomorphism) or misinterpreting dog behaviors with our own motivations.
+Most of the human-like qualities we attribute to dogs are simply humans projecting their own feelings or thoughts onto the dog (anthropomorphism) or misinterpreting dog behaviors with our own motivations.
 Your dog is a dog.

-If a dog has been mistreated in their past, they may have behaviors such as being timid, shy, afraid of strangers, hesitation, flinching, aggressive, possessive, territorial, eating very quickly, housebreaking problems, etc. Most of these behaviors cannot be trained out of the dog if they stem from prior abuse.
+If a dog has been mistreated in their past, they may have behaviors such as separation anxiety, timidness, shyness, fear of strangers or other dogs, hesitation, flinching, aggressive, possessive, territorial, eating fast, housebreaking problems, etc. Most of these behaviors cannot be trained out of the dog if they stem from prior abuse.

 There are also compulsive behaviors that cannot be cured, such as “phantom pregnancy”.
 For example, even though one of my Rottweilers is spayed, twice a year her brain tells her body that she’s had a litter of puppies, and she desperately needs to mother anything that will take the place of her “puppies”.